Tender Rump Roast with Garlic & Herbs

 Worcestershire Sauce: Worcestershire sauce adds a savory, slightly tangy, umami-rich flavor to this recipe.
 It adds depth of flavor that really complements the rump roast taste!

-Fresh Rosemary (Optional): Adding fresh rosemary adds a fragrant herbal note that pairs wonderfully with beef.
+Fresh Rosemary & Thyme (Optional): Fresh herbs adds a fragrant herbal note that pairs wonderfully with beef.
 It levels up the flavor profile and adds a great aroma.

-Balsamic Vinegar (Optional): Balsamic vinegar brings a sweet and tangy contrast to the savory elements in the rump roast recipe, creating a more complex flavor profile!
+Balsamic Vinegar (Optional): Balsamic vinegar brings a sweet and tangy contrast to the savory elements in the rump roast recipe, creating a more complex flavor!

 seasoning rump roast